 Estimated Resupply Dates

-- Guerbet estimates they will begin shipping supplies of Lipiodol Ultra-Fluide by early July when all supplies of Lipiodol are depleted.2 Lipiodol Ultra-Fluide is not FDA approved.
+- Guerbet is shipping supplies of Lipiodol Ultra-Fluide.2 Lipiodol Ultra-Fluide is not FDA approved.
 In order to prevent a drug shortage, FDA is allowing Guerbet to import Lipiodol Ultra-Fluide, a product manufactured for Guerbet in France by Delpharm Tours.2

 - Customers must order Lipiodol Ultra-Fluide directly from Guerbet by calling 1-877-729-6679.
 Lipiodol Ultra-Fluide is non-refundable and may not be resold.2